nnebbe1/NormanUpdate1/README.md

  3. "dead" - when game over
  4. "spinning" - when game is won

-- players eyes transition between different animations
+- player's eyes transition between different animations
 1. "happy" - when all three lives are left
 2. "sweating" - when one life is lost
-3. "trauma" - when to lives are lost
+3. "trauma" - when two lives are lost
 4. "dead" - when no life is left

 **Rain**